-An employee to whom an Option which is a nonqualified stock option ("NSO") is granted will not recognize income at the time of grant of such Option.
-In general, when the employee exercises such NSO, the employee will recognize ordinary compensation income equal to the difference, if any, between the Option Price paid and the fair market value, as of the date of Option exercise, of the shares of common stock the employee receives.
-The tax basis of such shares to such employee will be equal to the Option Price paid plus the amount includible in the employee's gross income, and the employee's holding period for such shares will commence on the date of exercise.
-Subject to the Code, we will generally be entitled to a federal income tax deduction in respect of an NSO in an amount equal to the ordinary compensation income recognized by the employee upon the exercise of the NSO.
+An employee to whom an option which is a nonqualified stock option is granted will not recognize income at the time of grant of such option.
+In general, when the employee exercises such nonqualified stock option, the employee will recognize ordinary compensation income equal to the difference, if any, between the option price paid and the fair market value, as of the date of option exercise, of the shares of common stock the employee receives.
+The tax basis of such shares to such employee will be equal to the option price paid plus the amount includible in the employee's gross income, and the employee's holding period for such shares will commence on the date of exercise.
+Subject to the Code, we will generally be entitled to a federal income tax deduction in respect of an nonqualified stock option in an amount equal to the ordinary compensation income recognized by the employee upon the exercise of the nonqualified stock option.

 Performance Stock Rights and Related Stock Awards.
-A Stock Right is the right to receive up to the number of shares of common stock described therein, if specific business objectives are met.
-The Committee may grant Stock Rights to our officers and other key salaried employees.
-Beginning in 2001, it is anticipated that about 25 employees annually will be eligible to receive Stock Rights under the LTIP, including about 20 officers.
+A stock right is the right to receive up to the number of shares of common stock described therein, if specific business objectives are met.
+The compensation committee may grant stock rights to our officers and other key salaried employees.
+Beginning in 2001, it is anticipated that about 25 employees annually will be eligible to receive stock rights under the LTIP, including about 20 officers.
 This reflects our commitment to tie executive compensation with the interests of the stockholders.

-The Committee determines the performance period for a Stock Right.
-In general, we expect grants of Stock Rights to be made annually and have a three-year performance period.
+The compensation committee determines the performance period for a stock right.
+In general, we expect grants of stock rights to be made annually and have a three-year performance period.

 Within 90 days of the beginning of a performance period, the compensation committee decides the targeted performance level at which a target award may be earned.
 The compensation committee decides the target award based on the employee's level of responsibility and other factors.
 The target award, designated as a number of shares, is based on achieving 100% of the performance goals established by the compensation committee for the performance period.
-The compensation committee also decides any minimum performance level below which no stock award would be paid, and a maximum which cannot exceed 150% of the target
+The compensation committee also decides any minimum performance level below which no stock award would be paid, and a maximum which cannot exceed 150% of the target award.

-The performance goals for a Stock Right granted to an executive officer may be based on one or more of the Performance Criteria defined in the LTIP.
-It is anticipated that the goals for Stock Rights to be granted in 2001 will be based on total stockholder returns relative to the companies in the S&P 500 Index.
+The performance goals for a stock right granted to an executive officer may be based on one or more of the performance criteria defined in the LTIP.
+It is anticipated that the goals for stock rights to be granted in 2001 will be based on total stockholder returns relative to the companies in the S&P 500 Index.